aspuru-guzik-group/GA/README.md

 # Augmenting genetic algorithms with deep neural networks for exploring the chemical space
 This repository contains code for the paper: [Augmenting genetic algorithms with deep neural networks for exploring the chemical space](https://arxiv.org/abs/1909.11655).

+A video summary of the paper can be found here: https://www.youtube.com/watch?v=9VilhlEXm9w&t=16s

 Here is a visualization of molecular progress:

 <img align="center" src="./readme_docs/mol_view.gif"/>